-I met Zuggy at Universal, he was one of the producers on the lot and he wanted me in “Star In the Dust” , a Western with John Agar.
+I met Zuggy at Universal, he was one of the producers on the lot, and he wanted me in “Star In the Dust” , a Western with John Agar.
 They said I wasn’t the type for it, so they put a dark blonde wig on me.
 They wanted me to look like Grace Kelly with breasts.
-I got that role and after I left Universal, he left too and went to MGM where he got a four-picture contract and that’s where I did movies like “The Beat Generation”, “Girls Town” and “The Big Operator” [all 1959].
+I got that role, and after I left Universal, he left too and went to MGM, where he got a four-picture contract.
+That’s where I did movies like “The Beat Generation,” “Girls Town,” and “The Big Operator” [all 1959].
 At Warner Brothers, I worked with Howard W. Koch on two movies, “Born Reckless” and “Untamed Youth” , still one of the most famous and most popular of today when it comes to rock ‘n’ roll.
-I was the first girl to do rock ‘n’ roll on the silver screen – they didn’t even what rock ‘n’ roll was.
+I was the first girl to do rock ‘n’ roll on the silver screen—they didn’t even know what rock ‘n’ roll was.
 Nobody had ever seen a woman do it.
 So they brought a choreographer in to teach me the steps, but I said, ‘You don’t learn rock ‘n’ roll, it must come from inside!’

 The films you mention now were quite the opposite of the romantic comedy “Teacher’s Pet” which you made with Clark Gable and Doris Day.
 How did you get cast for that movie?

-I was at the commissary and Clark Gable saw me.
-Later that day, I got a call from my agent who told me that Gable had seen me and wanted me in his movie.
+I was at the commissary, and Clark Gable saw me.
+Later that day, I got a call from my agent; he told me that Gable had seen me, and wanted me in his movie.
 So they sent me the script, but my role of Peggy DeFore, a stripper, was much larger in the script than what it was in the movie, you know.
 They cut a lot of it out.

-Mamie Van Doren singing ‘The Girl Who Invented Rock and Roll’ in “Teacher’s Pet” (1958), directed by George Seaton, and written by Fay and Michael Kanin
+Mamie Van Doren singing ‘The Girl Who Invented Rock and Roll’ in “Teacher’s Pet,” directed by George Seaton, and written by Fay and Michael Kanin

 Did you ever hope to make a come-back after staying away from the Hollywood limelight for such a long time?

-After Vietnam, I went to the White House in 1973, the following year I met my husband-to-be [Thomas Dixon], and then I didn’t go back to Hollywood for the next eighteen years.
+After Vietnam, I went to the White House in 1973, the following year, I met my husband-to-be [Thomas Dixon], and then I didn’t go back to Hollywood for the next eighteen years.
 I was invited to come up once in a while, but I would never go because I thought nobody would remember me.
-About eight or nine years ago, a personal friend of mine, Skip E. Lowell who has a cable show called “Skip E. Low Looks at Hollywood,” asked me to go to a Hollywood party.
-I thought it would be embarrassing, people might not even know who I am.
-My husband urged me to go, so I wore a very simple black dress and when I got out of the car, people still recognized me, I realized that they still knew me.
+About eight or nine years ago, a personal friend of mine, Skip E. Lowell, who has a cable show called “Skip E. Low Looks at Hollywood,” asked me to go to a Hollywood party.
+I thought it would be embarrassing; people might not even know who I am.
+My husband urged me to go, so I wore a very simple black dress, and when I got out of the car, people still recognized me.
+I realized that they still knew me.
 I had also written my autobiography “Playing the Field” a few years before.
-At first when I wrote it, I thought, ‘My God, nobody is going to buy that book.’
-But when it was published, I was invited on all the top shows, “Today” two mornings in a row, “Larry King” twice, etc., so it really took off and the book did well considering I had been away for so many years.
+At first, when I wrote it, I thought, ‘My God, nobody is going to buy that book.’
+But when it was published, I was invited on all the top shows, “Today” two mornings in a row, “Larry King” twice, etc., so it really took off, and the book did well considering I had been away for so many years.
 So I started going back to Hollywood.
-I wrote my book back then on a small Apple when you had to save every chapter, otherwise it would get lost.
-I have been familiar with computers since 1985, and recently, I celebrated the second anniversary of my website [not avalable anymore].
+I wrote my book back then on a small Apple when you had to save every chapter, otherwise, it would get lost.
+I have been familiar with computers since 1985, and recently, I celebrated the second anniversary of my website [not available anymore].
 I started that not to make money, but I wanted people to know me through my own eyes instead of through someone writing about me.
 My husband and I started this whole thing.

 Do you maybe have one more final thought you’d like to share before we say goodbye?

 And health-wise?
-Because you’re still in good shape.
+Because you’re still in great shape.

 Los Angeles, California